polemeest/bash_automation_scripts/README.md

 # Automation

 ## Clear_migrations
-Needed for Django for the most part.
+Standalone script for Django projects.
 Takes additional arg -p <path> if there is some other path to your apps folder other than "apps" Then walks through all dirs inside and deletes all migration files.